korcf/hello-world-docker/README.md

 ### Remote

-On a remote server check that Docker is installed:
+Check Docker installation:
 ```
 $ docker -v
 ```
-Copy the tar file to the remote server.
+Copy the tar file from the local system to the remote server.

 Load the Docker image from the tar file:
 ```